ikosmidis/enrichwith/README.md

 Suppose you developed a piece of statistical methodology that relies on a component that a list-like R object `object_x` of a certain class could potentially have but doesn't.
+You can definitely write your own function to compute what you need and use it in your work.
+However, others that might need will then have to go through the process of getting your, perhaps specific, code and adapt in their needs and codebase.

+The main objectives of **enrichwith** is to allow users and developers to directly use the enrichment options that other developers have provided, minimising the need of adapting source code of others.

 The aim of **enrichwith** is to:

 * produce customisable source code templates for the structured implementation of methods to compute new components
 * provide generic methods for the easy enrichment of the object with those components
+* provide some template enrichment options for some core R objects, including objects of class `lm`, `glm`, `link-glm` and `family`

-Specifically, once the methods for the components have been implemented, `object_x` can be enriched with the components corresponding to the option `enrichment_option` through the following simple call.
+Specifically, once the methods for the components have been implemented, `object_x` can be enriched with the components corresponding to the option `enrichment_option` through the following simple call

 ``` r
 enrich(object_x, with = enrichment_option)
 ```

-The main objectives of **enrichwith** is to allow users and developers to directly use the enrichment options that other developers have provided, minimising the need of adapting source code of others.
+that is inspired by [Donald Knuth's](https://en.wikipedia.org/wiki/Donald_Knuth) [literare programing](https://en.wikipedia.org/wiki/Literate_programming) paradigm

 ## Example
 Objects of class `link-glm` have as components functions to compute the link function (`linkfun`), the inverse link function (`linkinv`), and the 1st derivative of the link function (`mu.eta`).